-- 1.1 This statement has been prepared by Barton Willmore LLP on behalf of Croudace Homes Limited ('Croudace') which has interests in several sites proposed for allocation within the draft Local Plan.
-These sites include: - NS1 North of Stevenage: Policy SP16; - GA1 Land at Roundwood (Graveley Parish): Policy GA1; and - GA2 Land off Mendip Way, Great Ashby: Policy SP18. - 1.2 This statement is pursuant to Matter 21 the objective assessment of housing need ('the OAN').
-This follows main modification representations made by Croudace between 3 January 2019 and 11 April 2019 in regard to their land interests across the district (Appendix 1). - 1.3 This statement addresses the three questions raised by the Inspector in the Schedule of Further Matters, Issues and Questions, dated January 2020 and takes into consider Paper A: The 2016-based household projections and Objectively Assessed Need produced by the Council.
+- 1.1 This statement has been prepared by Barton Willmore LLP on behalf of Croudace Homes Limited ('Croudace') which has have interests in several sites proposed for allocation within the draft Local Plan.
+These sites include: - NS1 North of Stevenage: Policy SP16; - GA1 Land at Roundwood (Graveley Parish): Policy GA1; and - GA2 Land off Mendip Way, Great Ashby: Policy SP18. - 1.2 This statement is pursuant to Matter 22 the supply of land for housing.
+This follows main modification representations made by Croudace between 3 January 2019 and 11 April 2019 in regard to their land interests across the district (Appendix 1). - 1.3 This statement addresses the questions raised by the Inspector in the Schedule of Further Matters, Issues and Questions, dated January 2020 under the subheadings 'the overall supply of land for housing' and 'the five-year housing land supply'.